-What classes will be hybrid in Fall?
+What classes will be hybrid in Spring?

 Courses that use less lecture and more “hands-on” learning will move to a hybrid modality, where online instruction will be supplemented by rotating in-person meetings, student-led small groups, and one-on-one meetings with faculty.
 These courses include:

-- Musicianship I and III
+- Musicianship II and IV

-- The Practice of Musical Composition
+- The Practice of Musical Improvisation